 No, you don't have to do a turkey brine before smoking, not for this recipe anyway.
 That's just an extra step that you don't have to do.
 This is just a simple step-by-step recipe on how to smoke a whole turkey.
 We are not going to do anything too complicated this time.
 It turns out fantastic without brining it…trust me.
 If you buy a pre-brined turkey that is fine too, we are just not going to add this step for this simple recipe.

-What are the best wood chips to smoke turkey?
+What are the best wood pellets to smoke turkey?

-Hardwood chips are the best for turkey.
+Hardwood pellets are the best for turkey.
 We use the Competition Blend, which is a mixture of maple, hickory, and cherry woods.
 Other good choices would be hickory and applewood.

 What is the best size turkey for smoking?

 I do not suggest smoking a turkey larger than 15-pounds for food safety reasons because it will take too long to cook.
 The turkey will be sitting in the unsafe zone for too long, and you would risk bacteria growing.
 However, check out this spatchcock turkey on pellet grill recipe if you want to smoke a larger turkey.
 It is a flattened turkey that is cooked at a higher heat so it is safe to eat.

 How long to cook a turkey on a pellet grill?

 This recipe takes 4.5 to 5 hours at 225 degrees F for an 8.5 pound turkey, or until it reaches 165 degrees internal temperature.
 A 15-pound turkey will take about 7.5 hours.